Module 7 − Introduction to Solid−State Devices and Power Supplies

 Q20.
 In reference to the schematic symbol for a diode, do electrons

 Q21.
 What type of PN diode is formed by using a fine metal wire and

-PN JUNCTION OPERATION
+PN JUNCTION Operation

 Current Flow in the N-Type Material

 Figure 1-15. - Current flow In the N-type material.

 Current Flow in the P-Type Material

-Figure 1-16.—Current flow In the P-type material.
+Figure 1-16 - Current flow In the P-type material.